My Cake School

 Raspberry Cake (Box Mix)

-This moist, delicious Raspberry Cake is such a great recipe for spring and summer occasions- and it all starts with a box of cake mix!
+This moist, delicious Raspberry Cake Mix recipe is such a great cake for spring and summer occasions- nobody would guess that it isn't from scratch!

 Now that spring is here, we are craving all of the fruity desserts!
 If you love raspberries, today's cake is a wonderful option.
 Our flavorful raspberry cake layers are glazed with raspberry jam, filled with whipped cream, and frosted with cream cheese frosting!